August 10 2022

 The UK has a record of biometric-enabled travel and border control programs – including the EU Settlement Scheme (EUSS) and the Eurostar SmartCheck initiative. iProov supported both schemes.
 Governments across the globe trust our biometric technology because it offers the highest levels of security while enabling swift, user-friendly and inclusive experiences.

-It’s important to note that iProov technology delivers face verification and not face recognition for surveillance – the two are different, as you can see here.
+It’s important to note that iProov technology delivers face verification and not face recognition for surveillance – the two are very different, as you can see here.

 So, what exactly does the new policy paper set out and how will the UK border experience change by 2025?
 How could the biometric technology behind this actually work?
 And how can this model be applied to other countries’ borders around the world?
 In this article, we’ll tell you all you need to know.